bash-bastion/hookah/docs/api.md

 ### hookah.init()

-initiates the environment, sets up stacktrace printing on 'ERR' trap, and sets the directory to the root of the Git repository
+Initiates the environment, sets up stacktrace printing on the 'ERR' trap, and sets the directory to the root of the Git repository

 _Function has no arguments._